MeraTutor/MeraTutor-Webapp/README.md

 [![Demo](./images/tutor.jpeg)](https://www.youtube.com/watch?v=7Wijl7lTYAI "MeraTutor")

-For GitHub use CTRL+click (on Windows and Linux) or CMD+click (on MacOS) on the link to open in new window.
-Please click on the image to view the video on YouTube.

 ### Architecture Overview

 ![Architecture](./images/arch.jpeg)

 1. Student ingests the books and study material into the MeraTutor.
-Also he sets the parameters to personalize his learning.

 2. The student then asks the question

-3. Based on the question the appropriate SME (AI agent) is called to answer the question.
+3. Based on the question the appropriate Subject teacher (AI agent) is called to answer the question.

 4. These AI agents get their power from IBM watsonx LLM